petabor/personal-web/Projects.markdown

 By contrasting fixations landing on <em>faces</em> versus neutral <em>objects</em>, we confirmed that <strong>saccade velocity towards faces was higher as compared to other objects and the duration of the preceding fixation is shorter when faces are the upcoming targets</strong>, mainly if the face target is close.
 These findings suggest that the dynamics of gaze behavior during free-viewing of complex scenes are modulated by several interacting factors which should be considered in the study of natural vision.

 <h5>Contribution:</h5>
 Developed an algorithm for the identification of a particular gaze sequence (fixation-saccade-fixation), with the last fixation landing either on an object or on a face.
 Identified important modulators for this type of gaze sequence and customized image masks for labelling different semantic categories.
-Authored the manuscript and interpreted findings in the context of current research.
+Interpreted findings in the context of current research.

 <p>&nbsp;&nbsp;</p>